joehunterdev/react-complete-guide/readme.md

     2. Add new [x] fetchEvent + [x] Delete to http
     3. fetchEvent: inside eventDetails cmp
         3.5. [x] add conditional to only fetch if no data
-    4. [x] useParams: (you will need the id of this event, get that via usePaarms hook)
+    4. [x] useParams: (you will need the id of this event, get that via useParms hook)
     4. [x] Output data into events details page
       4.5 [x] Get image needs title, image (url), image name,
     6. Add a delete button
       6.5 use the delete function to delete this event trigger
-    7. or use with useMutation implement mututation to remove items
+    7. or use useMutation implement mututation to remove items
+      - Wait till query has finished then redirect to home page
-    8. [x]  Fix search function
+    8. [x] Test search function
+    9. [] Time format for `<time dateTime`

   ####  A Challenge!
 The Solution

   ####  Disabling Automatic Refetching After Invalidations
+    - Just because we have invalidated the query doesnt mean we want to refetch
+      - `refetchType:none`
+    - We can also use `refetchOnWindowFocus:false` to disable refetching on window focus
+    -

   ####  Enhancing the Demo App & Repeating Mutation Concepts
+    - **Alias** assingment destructuring `{mutate,isPending:isPendingDeletion }`

   ####  React Query Advantages In Action